Lucy Holmes from 89.9 TheLight shares her Miracles Day memory

 A condition called cataracts had clouded Man Maya’s eyesight, stopping her from seeing her precious girls.

-The day before we had witnessed dozens of men, women and children having their cataracts removed.
-And now, it was the moment they would have their eye patches removed – and we would know if surgery was successful and their vision restored.
+The day before, we had witnessed dozens of men, women and children having their cataracts removed.
+And now, it was the moment they would have their eye patches removed, to know if the surgery was successful and their vision restored.

-I had seen this happen before on Miracles Day trips to the the Philippines and Vietnam, but my heart was in my throat as I sat next to Man Maya.
-Never before had I prayed so hard that surgery would be a success for this mum.
-So she could see her daughters.
+I had seen this happen before on Miracles Day trips to the Philippines and Vietnam, but my heart was in my throat as I sat next to Man Maya.
+Never before had I prayed so hard that surgery would be a success for this mum so that she could see her daughters.

-As the nurse removed the bandage, Man Maya blinked as light hit her eye.
+As the nurse removed the bandage, Man Maya blinked as the light hit her eye.
 Moments later, she started grinning.
 It was the largest smile I had ever seen.
 She had been so quiet and reserved leading up to this moment.
 So shy.
 I hadn’t seen her smile over the whole week.
 But now… her grin was extraordinary.
-Breath taking.
+Breathtaking.

 The moment overwhelmed me.
-I had seen so many of these operations and patch removals before but this was different.
+I had seen many of these operations and patch removals before, but this was different.
 I couldn’t hold back my tears.
 Perhaps it was because our daughters were the same age.
-But for some reason, I started weeping, and I could not stop.
+But for some reason, I started weeping and could not stop.
 I couldn’t stop crying.

-The photo above was captured unknown to me by a CBM’s photographer.
+The photo above was captured unknown to me by a CBM photographer.
 Man Maya wrapped her arms around me and kissed my face.
-Two mums who didn’t speak the same language.
-Who would likely never meet again.
-But who both knew just how special it was to see your child for the first time.
+Two mums who didn’t speak the same language, and who would likely never meet again, but both knew just how special it was to see your child for the first time.
 Even typing this, I’m tearing up again because it was truly one of the most significant moments in my life.
 To witness a miracle.
 To witness a life changed forever.

-CBM’s Miracles Day is on Thursday 6 August.
-For just $33, the cost of coffee and cake with a friend, you can give someone living in poverty like Man Maya a Miracle: the gift of cataract surgery that they need, but cannot afford.
+CBM’s Miracles Day is on Thursday, 18 August.
+For just $33, the cost of coffee and cake with a friend, you can give someone living in poverty like Man Maya a Miracle: the gift of cataract surgery that they need but cannot afford.

 $33 to change someone’s entire future.
 Please join me today and give a Miracle.